University of Illinois Willard Airport: Facilities and aircraft

-For the 12-month period ending December 31, 2021, the airport averages 127 aircraft operations per day, or roughly 46,000 per year.
+For the 12-month period ending December 31, 2021, the airport averaged 127 aircraft operations per day, or roughly 46,000 per year.
 This includes 70% general aviation, 28% air taxi, <1% military, and <1% commercial.
 For the same time period, there were 75 aircraft based on the field: 56 single-engine and 4 multi-engine airplanes, 12 jets, and 3 helicopters.

-Airlines and destinations
+Airline and destinations

-American Eagle has two daily flights (one on Saturdays) to Dallas/Fort Worth International Airport on 50-seat ERJs and four daily (three on Saturdays) ERJ flights to Chicago's O'Hare International Airport on ERJ-145s.
+American Eagle has two daily flights to Dallas Fort Worth International Airport on 75-seat ERJs and two daily ERJ flights to Chicago's O'Hare International Airport on ERJ-170s.
+Those aircraft come in a dual cabin configuration offering First-Class and Economy.

 Delta Air Lines dropped Willard Airport on August 31, 2010.
-Vision Airlines also ceased service to Willard Airport on January 6, 2012 after three weeks of service.
-United Airlines as well ceased service to Willard Airport on September 5, 2018 after a year of service.
+Vision Airlines also ceased service to Willard Airport on January 6, 2012, after three weeks of service.
+United Airlines as well ceased service to Willard Airport on September 5, 2018, after a year of service.

-The airport saw a 72% decrease in arrival and departure passengers during the first year of the Covid-19 pandemic.
+The airport saw a 72% decrease in arrival and departure passengers during the first year of the COVID-19 pandemic.
 That loss cost the airport roughly $500,000.
 Demand had recovered by 2022, and the airport began seeking ways to attract additional flights to Washington, DC.

+The airport is in the process of bringing in routes to leisure destinations, such as Las Vegas, Florida, and Arizona.
+This requires raising money to support a minimum revenue guarantee for prospective airlines operating these routes.
+As of December 2024, the airport has raised $850,000 of the $1 million they hope to raise.